CHFI: Computer Hacking Forensic Investigator

 Module 11: Database Forensics

 Read more about CHFI

-This training will prepare you for the CHFI 312-49 exam (exam is optional and the exam fee is NOT included in the price).
+Exam is optional and the exam fee is NOT included in the price).

-- Number of Questions: 150
+Number of Questions: 150

-Test Duration: 4 Hours
+Test Duration: 4 hours

 Test Format: Multiple Choice